bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 And so Basically, it doesn't matter how many decoys you're using.
 If you cannot get to the point where every single output is plausibly part of your decoy set, the way Zcash does it, you're eventually going to break down under the stream payment model.

-## Chapter 5: Privacy Decay and Statistical Analysis in Cryptocurrencies
+## Privacy Decay and Statistical Analysis in Cryptocurrencies

 And something that's important to remember is that privacy decay is exponential.
 And so if something only has a 90% chance of happening, then maybe the first four or five times you pay rent, it's just a coincidence four or five times in a row.